-(a) a property in which the issuer holds a material interest, (b) a property on which previous exploration, including detailed surface geological, geophysical and/or geochemical surveying, and at least an initial phase of drilling or other detailed sampling (such as trench or underground opening sampling), has been completed; (c) a property that has, at a minimum, a current inferred mineral resource; and (d) an independent geological report recommends a minimum \$500,000 Phase 1 drilling (or other form of detailed sampling) program based on the merits of previous exploration results; or an independent, positive feasibility study demonstrates that the property is capable of generating positive cash flow from ongoing operations.
+(b) a property on which previous exploration, including detailed surface geological, geophysical and/or geochemical surveying, and at least an initial phase of drilling or other detailed sampling (such as trench or underground opening sampling), has been completed;

+(c) a property that has, at a minimum, a current inferred mineral resource; and

+(d) an independent geological report recommends a minimum \$500,000 Phase 1 drilling (or other form of detailed sampling) program based on the merits of previous exploration results; or an independent, positive feasibility study demonstrates that the property is capable of generating positive cash flow from ongoing operations.

-^{25 &}quot;significant interest" means at least 50% interest.
+$^{^{\}rm 25}\,$ "significant interest" means at least 50% interest.

-^{26 &}quot;geological report" or "technical report", in the case of a mining property, is a report prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects or any successor instrument.
+26 "geological report" or "technical report", in the case of a mining property, is a report prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects or any successor instrument.